ppeetteerrs/personal-website/content/series/gem5/3_minorcpu/index.md

 <div class="wp-block-jetpack-markdown">
   <p>
-    Notice that the pipeline starts with the <code>execute</code> stage and is evaluated in the reverse order.
+    Notice that the pipeline starts with the `execute` stage and is evaluated in the reverse order.
 The reason behind the reverse execution is purely software (unless the backwards branch data are utilized without latency, i.e. wired directly to some combinatorics).
 By performing reverse execution, output latch data can be consumed by a later stage before new input data is being pushed by the current stage.
 This greatly simplifies the software implementation of the pipeline.
   </p>
 </div>